Difint/ai-articles/tutorial_three/README.md

 # Simple RAG Example

+Loading Markdown Documents into ElizaOS Agent memory and being able to ask questions about them.
 This is a simple example of using RAG (Retrieval-Augmented Generation) with ElizaOS to create a question-answering system based on markdown documents.

 ## Prerequisites